Close Menu

 People aged between 15-24 make up 13 per cent of Australia’s total population, making these statistics more worrying.

-Rural towns are less likely to receive help toward mental illnesses, which could largely be excused to smaller infrastructure or a lack of mental health professionals taking rural jobs.
+Rural towns are less likely to receive help for mental illnesses, largely because of less infrastructure and a lack of mental health professionals taking rural jobs.

-Mrs Berkhout explains the problems she faced when her son finally sat down and explained to their family that he needed genuine help.
+Mrs Berkhout explained the problems she faced when her son finally sat down and explained to their family that he needed genuine help.

 “He sat down with us one night and couldn’t keep it together, he begged for us to help him after explaining that he has been battling alone with his condition for so long,” she said.